-As discussed in Section 1.2 of the text, a mathematical statement is a sentence that, in principle, can be said to be true or false (even if we don't know which it is).
+As introduced in Section 1.1 of the text, a mathematical proposition (or statement) is a sentence that, in principle, can be said to be true or false (even if we don't know which it is).
+The concept of a predicate is introduced in Section 1.3.
 A predicate is a sentence that may have one or more free variables, that becomes a statement if a value is selected for each of the free variables.
 Each free variable has a set of allowed values, which is usually known from context.
 Note that the word "value" here does not necessarily mean "number".
 Depending on the context, the value of a variable may be a number, a vector, a matrix, a set, a function, or any other mathematical object.